Access and Support for HTS Experiments

 Once access is granted, the principal investigator will work collaboratively with the HTS lab to develop, optimize, and validate the assay for a small screen.
 Assay development is described in greater detail under HTS Screening of Chemical Compounds or siRNA Libraries.

-Small projects are defined as screens that interrogate small chemical or RNAi libraries in the HTS Resource or supplied by the principal investigator.
-The resource has several chemical sublibraries that include the Prestwick Collection (~1,100 approved drugs), the MacMillan Natural Products Fraction Collection (~7,100 fractions representing ~30,000 natural products), the NIH Clinical Collection (~450 experimental drugs), and the 2K subset (~1,800 natural product–like commercial compounds).
+Small projects are defined as screens that interrogate small chemical or RNAi libraries in the HTS Core or supplied by the principal investigator.
+The Core has several chemical sublibraries that include the Prestwick Collection (~1,100 approved drugs), the MacMillan Natural Products Fraction Collection (~7,360 fractions representing ~30,000 natural products), the NIH Clinical Collection (~450 experimental drugs), and the 2K subset (~1,800 natural product–like commercial compounds).

 In order to gain access to the HTS facility and the institutional libraries for large screening projects, principal investigators must submit a four-page proposal that includes the following elements:

-- Abstract describing the aims of the experiment and the assay to be used
+- Abstract introducing the aims of the project and the approach to be used

-- One page of background describing relevance of target of experiment to cancer
+- One page of background describing relevance of project to cancer

-- Description of the assay to be used
+- Description of the screening strategy that will be employed

-- Name of scientist dedicated to the experiment
+- Name of scientist from the PI’s lab that will be dedicated to the experiment

-- Description of secondary assays for prioritizing the compounds
+- Description of secondary and counterscreening assays for prioritizing the compounds

 - If applicable, a stated request for Cancer Center funding for screening supplies